artinkim/artin.kim/content/blog/better-hals-first-look.md

 So that's what I've set out to do, design a system, process, or guideline for designing HALs that fully leverage Rust's capabilities.

-To explore some of my ideas, and give a go at laying out this "prototype hal" (we can call it proto-hal) let's design a HAL component for a peripheral from the ground up.
+To explore some of my ideas, and give a go at laying out this "prototype" HAL, (we can call it proto-hal) let's design a HAL component for a peripheral from the ground up.

 I am doing some work with the G4 that would benefit from accelerated trigonometric functions, so let's create an interface for the